DuongVanKhoa0811/EasyOCR-and-additional-function-for-text-from-image/README.md

 # EasyOCR-and-additional-function-for-text-from-image
 ## Introduction
 This website has been developed to facilitate the extraction of text from images through the utilization of the EasyOCR library.
-Moreover, in addition to this capability, various other APIs have been seamlessly integrated to extract higher-level meaning, including name entity recognition for detecting human names and text summarization employing the Huggingface framework.
+Moreover, in addition to this capability, others APIs have been seamlessly integrated to extract higher-level meaning, including name entity recognition for detecting human names and text summarization employing the Huggingface framework.

 ## Technical Overview
 **Streamlit** was utilized to quickly build the UI of the website.